phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 Exercise: Try several different `L0` values (ex.
 1e3, 1e7, 1e9).
 Are you seeing what you expected?
 If at some point the result won't change anymore, why?
 What does it imply about limitation in chemotaxis (but it's already a wide range of concentrations isn't it)?

+## blah

+Our model will start with the ligand binding and dissociation reaction `L + T <-> LT` with rate `k_lr_bind`, `k_lr_dis`.
+It will then need to expand to include the following additional reactions.

+**Receptor complex autophosphorylation**.
+The receptor complex is composed of MCPs, CheW, and CheA.
+CheA undergoes autophosphorylation, and the rate of autophosphorylation depends on conformation of the receptor complex.
+Faster autophosphorylation for free MCPs.
+Note that the phosphoryl group is from an ATP->ADP reaction, but we will just code as phosphorylation states in modeling for simplicity.
+ - T -> T-P    rate constant `k_T_phos`
+ - LT -> LT-P  rate constant `0.2 · k_T_phos`

+**CheY phosphorylation and dephosphorylation**.
+CheA-P phosphorylates CheY.
+Phosphorylated CheY will be responsible for the cellular response (CW rotataion), so we will use the level of CheY-P to indicate the level of cellular response.
+ - T-P + CheY -> T + CheY-P  `k_Y_phos`
+ - Z + Y-P -> Z + Y + P `k_Y_dephos`

 [^Bertoli2013]: Bertoli C, Skotheim JM, de Bruin RAM.
 2013.
 Control of cell cycle transcription during G1 and S phase.
 Nature Reviews Molecular Cell Biology 14:518-528.
 [Available online](https://www.nature.com/articles/nrm3629).